DILCISBoard/GroupDocumentation/MeetingNotes/20210209 DILCIS Board Minutes.md

 ## **Decision of Workplan:**

-It was decided to focus on approaching European standardisation bodies such as ESTI.
+It was decided to focus on approaching European standardisation bodies such as ETSI.
 Initial approaches will be made through appropriate national standardization agencies or similar bodies regarding the steps required to use ETSI as a standards body.

 Further research and add content will be added to the document regarding EC endorsements